AndersDeath/diary2/000-current.md

 # 01 June - Samstag - Berlin - 618 Tag der Einwanderung - Hot Sunny

 I did a maniqure today and it was enjoyful for me.
 I will repeat it definetely.
 Then we were on templhof field and walked a lot.
 I enjoyed the day.
 In general I did just nothing and it was nice.
 This saturday was really nice and calm.
+I only learned a little bit german